- What Is Due Diligence?

 - How would you mitigate the risks if you took over the company?

 - Are they neglecting potential sources of revenue that, perhaps, their competitors have been taking advantage of?
-In other words, can contribution margin be improved?
-Contribution margin represents the incremental money generated for each product/unit sold after deducting the variable portion of the business’s costs.
-For example, one example of low-hanging fruit that will improve contribution margin is the use of the same labor to do higher margin work instead of lower margin work.
+In other words, can the contribution margin be improved?
+The contribution margin represents the incremental money generated for each product/unit sold after deducting the variable portion of the business’s costs.
+For example, one example of low-hanging fruit that will improve contribution margin is using the same labor to do higher-margin work instead of lower-margin work.